oopsaleem/myapp/README.md

 # myapp

+This app was generated to reproduce the [issue #24360](https://github.com/jhipster/generator-jhipster/issues/24360)

 This application was generated using JHipster 8.0.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0](https://www.jhipster.tech/documentation-archive/v8.0.0).

 ## Project Structure